infobip/mobile-messaging-cordova-plugin/README.md

     geofencingEnabled: '<set to 'true' to enable geofencing inside the library, optional>',
     messageStorage: '<message storage implementation>',
     defaultMessageStorage: '<set to 'true' to enable default message storage implementation>',
+    notificationCategories: [
+       {
+           identiier: <String id of notification category>,
+           actions: [
+               {
+                   identifier: <String id of notification action inside category>,
+                   title: <Title of action button>,
+                   foreground: <set to 'true' if action tap should open application>,
+                   authenticationRequired: <set to 'true' if authentication required before action takes place (iOS only)>,
+                   moRequired: <set to 'true' if tap on action should send message to the platform>,
+                   destructive: <set to 'true'>,
+                   icon: <Action icon name in resources (Android only)>
+               }
+           ]
+       }
+    ]
     android: {
         senderId: '<Cloud Messaging Sender ID obtained in step 1>' },